Josef-Hlink/leiden-login/README.md

 Follow the instructions (**<5 min**) to never have to deal with copying and pasting verification codes again.

+This tool will extract the code as soon as the email hits your inbox and put it in your clipboard.

+All you will have to do is wait for the mail, and you can immediately paste the code.

 The only prerequisites are that you are on macOS and use the default Mail app to receive emails.